MahyarJ/unity-frontend-quiz/readme.md

 ## Q8

 - You can run the project using `npm run dev`
-- I just hidden the different Grids to hold the data in the form to prevent using such as Store in such a small project
+- I just hide the Grids to hold the data in the form and prevent using such as Store in such a small project.
 - Handling categories config in a separate file helps to brings out every logic inside the component itself
 - I put the user-id column as the last column becasue I think it is not that critical to be shown at first sight.